datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 <!-- -------------------------------------------------------------------------------- -->

 --- type:NormalExercise lang:shell xp:100 skills:1 key:7ff1cc0a0e
-## Undoing changes to unstaged files
+## How can I undo changes to unstaged files?

 Suppose you have made changes to a file, then decide you want to go back to your starting point.